liyao0123/SoftwareEngineering2021Desk3/application/DeploymentDetail.md

    2. 4.6.2 We copy the code for dynamic earth into the image.
  - 4.7 We run a container for dynamic earth.
 The default port for nginx is 80.
 We mapped it to port 3000 will running.

-In conclusion, there will be 3 container: Mysql database container, game container and dynamic earth container.
+In conclusion, there will be 3 containers: Mysql database container, game container and dynamic earth container.
 Enjoy!